aryyyn/Catoo0-Discord-bot-/README.md

  !cat - cat img/gif
  !catf - random cat fact
  gn - sends a good night test
- !amigay - checks if the user is gay
+ !wor - checks if the user is wright or wrong
  !meme - sends a random meme